-A cryptocurrency trader who opens a long position has great faith in the asset that they are buying into.
-When they purchase a coin or a token in an effort to go long, it means that they believe it has the potential to rise in price.
+Cryptocurrency traders who open long positions have a great faith in the asset that they are buying into.
+When they purchase a coin or a token in effort to go long, it means that they believe it has the potential to rise in price.

 Jimmy believes that the market has finally bottomed out on a crypto token he likes.
 He’s done his research, and it looks like the chart volume is growing.
 There’s also some very good news on the horizon from the development team.

-The support levels are steady, and he thinks that soon the price of his asset could produce some interesting profits.
+Support levels are steady, and he thinks that soon the price of his asset could give him some good profit.
 He decides to take out a long position.
-He places an order for an attractive price and acquires his desired number of tokens.
+He places an order at an attractive price and acquires his desired number of tokens.

 However, if you are trading on margin you should keep in mind that you will owe interest on the coins you are borrowing.
-You’ll need to take the length of time you’ll need to hold into account when calculating your potential profits.
+You’ll need to take into account the length of your holding period when calculating your potential profit.

 Opening a long position is as easy as buying a cryptocurrency.
 The process is much the same whether you’re doing it with cash or on margin, but with margin trading, you must be much more sure of yourself.
 Leverage can be very helpful in capitalizing on a good opportunity, but the risk is far greater as well.

-It’s important to know when to take your profits and be happy with your trades.
+It’s important to know when to take your profit and be happy with your trades.
 Waiting too long could result in hefty losses when the market corrects itself and begins to drop again.
-This is a costly mistake for cash traders but an even more costly one for margin traders.
+This is a costly mistake for cash traders but even more costly for margin traders.

 There are risks involved with any cryptocurrency trade, and longs are no exception.
 The biggest risk of going long, of course, is that you’ve bought in at the wrong time.
 If this is true, then your investment will continue to fall and you will lose capital.